marksmccann/froyo/docs/fundamentals/creating-listeners.md

 ## Creating Mutation Observers

-To create a [mutation observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), use the [createMutationObserver](../api/listener-utilities.md#createmutationobserver) utility.
-Apply it directly to [`this.listeners`](../api/component.md#listeners) so that it is removed automatically when the component is destroyed.
+To create a [mutation observer](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), use the [`createMutationObserver`](../api/listener-utilities.md#createmutationobserver) utility and store the result directly to an object that is assigned to [`this.listeners`](../api/component.md#listeners).

 ```js
 import { Component, createMutationObserver } from 'froyojs';